agateblue/demonology/README.md

 # Demonology

-An incremental game about harvesting souls and growing in power.
+An incremental game about souls harvesting and growing evil.

 Play it at https://demonology.agate.blue/